-Yves is the recipient of the Serle Award for Best Postgraduate Thesis in Australian History, the Ken Inglis Prize, an Endeavour Research Fellowship, the ANU Gender Institute Research Excellence Award, and was shortlisted for the 2019 CHASS Future Leader Award.
+Yves is the recipient of the 2020 Calibre Essay Prize, the Serle Award for Best Postgraduate Thesis in Australian History, the Ken Inglis Prize, an Endeavour Research Fellowship, the ANU Gender Institute Research Excellence Award, and was shortlisted for the 2019 CHASS Future Leader Award.
 Yves' first monograph Travelling to Tomorrow: Australian Women and the American Century is contracted with Nebraska University Press.

 Yves is the co-host (with Clare Wright) of the history podcast Archive Fever, produced by Matt Smith.
-Yves is also a regular contributor to ABC radio, and their writing has featured in the Guardian Australia, Overland, Inside Story, ABC Online, Archer Magazine and The Conversation.
+Yves is also a regular contributor to ABC radio, and their writing has featured in Guardian Australia, Overland, Inside Story, ABC Online, The Conversation, Archer Magazine and the Australian Book Review.